 Precision medicines can also be used for treating rheumatoid arthritis.
 To weaken the disease and reduce symptoms and joint damage, it uses specific mechanisms that target defective genes within the condition.

 Virtual reality in High tech medical

 Virtual reality has long been around.
 Recently, however, developments in medicine and technology have encouraged medical students to use technology to get closer to an understanding of real life.
 Through rehearsing the process and visually understanding how the anatomy of the human body is related, advanced techniques help you get the knowledge you need.
-VR devices also serve as an excellent aid to diagnose patients, plan treatments, and prepare for the procedures they face.
+VR devices also serve as an excellent aid in diagnosing patients, planning treatments, and preparing for the procedures they face.
 It has also proved to be highly effective in patient rehabilitation and recovery.

 60 percent of consumers are believed to favor digital-driven services in a technology-driven world.
-Telehealth describes a rapidly evolving technology that allows patients to receive medical attention through digital devices, rather than waiting for a doctor’s interview.
-For example, of immediate diagnosis and medical advice, a highly customized mobile app has been created that allows patients to speak to physicians and other health care professionals remotely.
+Telehealth describes a rapidly evolving technology that allows patients to receive medical attention through digital devices rather than waiting for a doctor’s interview.
+For example, for immediate diagnosis and medical advice, a highly customized mobile app has been created that allows patients to speak to physicians and other health care professionals remotely.

 By leveraging over-subscription services, TeleHealth provides patients with different healthcare access points when and where they need them.
 This is especially useful for patients with chronic illnesses, as it offers reliable, efficient, and cost-effective treatment for them.
 The global demand for telemedicine is expected to be estimated at $113.1 billion by 2025.